-The procedures should, at this point, include a joint review of the proposed R/W, including a field review if necessary.
+A joint field review of the proposed R/W is strongly encouraged and should be conducted at this point.
 The design details and the property information must be reviewed by the designer, personnel from the R/W Office and the R/W Mapping Office.
 This review should be scheduled during the Phase II design process as defined in this manual and should address such issues as: